joker-b/botzo/_posts/2007-02-28-Nub-is-in-the-Details.md

 layout: post
 title: "Nub is in the Details"
 categories: [Hacking]
-tags: [3D, Games, Digital, Methods]
+tags: [3D, Games, Digital, Methods, Photoshop]
 ---
 This is a little game development (or general graphics) tip that I've been thinking about for the past couple of nights, with additional applications for photographic and other images.